 Approved Mayor Agenda Item No. 8(K)(1)

-Veto Same and the second 9-4-12
+Veto 9-4-12

 Override

-RESO LUTION NO.
+RESC LUTION NO.

-RESOLUTION APPROVING MIAMI-DADE COUNTY'S FY 2013 - 2017 CONSOLIDATED PLAN; AUTHORIZING THE COUNTY MAYOR OR THE COUNTY MAYOR'S DESIGNEE TO SUBMIT THE FY 2013 - 2017 CONSOLIDATED PLAN TO THE U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT; ADOPTING A POLICY FOR ALLOCATION OF COMMUNITY DEVELOPMENT BLOCK GRANT, HOME PARTNERSHIPS, AND EMERGENCY INVESTMENT SOLUTIONS GRANT PROGRAM FUNDS IN THE FY 2013 ACTION PLAN; ADOPTING A POLICY FOR COMPOSITION NEIGHBORHOOD REVITALIZATION AREAS FOR THE NEXT FIVE YEARS
+RESOLUTION APPROVING MIAMI-DADE COUNTY'S FY 2013 - 2017 CONSOLIDATED PLAN; AUTHORIZING THE COUNTY MAYOR OR THE COUNTY MAYOR'S DESIGNEE TO SUBMIT THE FY 2013 - 2017 CONSOLIDATED PLAN TO THE U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT: ADOPTING A POLICY FOR ALLOCATION OF COMMUNITY DEVELOPMENT BLOCK GRANT, HOME INVESTMENT PARTNERSHIPS, AND EMERGENCY SOLUTIONS GRANT PROGRAM FUNDS IN THE FY 2013 ACTION PLAN: ADOPTING A POLICY FOR COMPOSITION REVITALIZATION NEIGHBORHOOD AREAS FOR THE NEXT FIVE YEARS